ColumbiaRoad/a-b-doer/README.md

 # Usage

-Tests can be run with command `npm run build path/to/test/folder`
+Tests can be developed with command `npm run watch path/to/test/folder`.

-and with a watcher for file changes `npm run watch path/to/test/folder`

 Command opens the test's URL in a browser and injects the built js and style files to site's DOM.
+This command also starts a file watcher for the folder and refreshes the browser on file changes.

+If you want to just build the test without opening the browser `npm run build path/to/test/folder`

-Built tests can be previewed with command `npm run preview path/to/test/folder`.
+Tests can be previewed with command `npm run preview path/to/test/folder`.
 If the folder contains multiple entries, all of them will be opened to the same browser.

+You can build all tests from a folder with command `npm run build-all path/to/test/folder`

 # Test structure